poum/cucumber-json2report/README.md

 Mein Deutsch ist schrecklich, ich habe nicht locale/de.js schreiben versuchen.

 You're welcome to propose any other localization.

+## Copyright

+Copyright 2012 Philippe Poumaroux

+## License

+This file is part of cucumber-json2report.

+cucumber-json2report is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Credits & links